MighTy-Weaver/COVID19-NER/README.md

 # 2020-Fall COMP4901K-Project COVID-19 Named Entity Recognition
 This is the code for the Group Project of course **Machine Learning for Natural Language Processing (COMP4901K) Fall-2020**

-I implemented two approaches to solve the problem.
+Basically speaking, BERT and BiLSTM are the two approaches to solve the task.
+The final result shows that Double Layer BiLSTM is our best choice.

 > Dataset are provided in the data folder for reproduction